Efficient Extensional Binary Tries

 Definition empty {A : Type} : tree A := Leaf.

-Fixpoint get {A : Type} ($i$ : positive) ($m$ : tree A) : option A := match m with | Leaf => None | Node $l$ $o$ $r$ => match $i$ with xH => $o$ | xO $i'$ => get $i'$ $l$ | xI $i'$ => get $i'$ $r$ end end.
+Fixpoint get {A : Type} ($i$ : positive) ($m$ : tree A) : option A := match $m$ with | Leaf => None | Node $l$ $o$ $r$ => match $i$ with xH => $o$ | xO $i'$ => get $i'$ $l$ | xI $i'$ => get $i'$ $r$ end end.

-Fixpoint set {A : Type} ($i$ : positive) ($v$ : A) ($m$ : tree A) : tree A := match m with | Leaf => match $i$ with | xH => Node Leaf (Some $v$) Leaf | xO $i'$ => Node (set $i'$ $v$ Leaf) None Leaf | xI $i'$ => Node Leaf None (set $i'$ $v$ Leaf) end | Node $l$ $o$ $r$ => match $i$ with | xH => Node $l$ (Some $v$) $r$ | xO $i'$ => Node (set $i'$ $v$ $l$) $o$ $r$ | xI $i'$ => Node $l$ $o$ (set $i'$ $v$ $r$) end end. \end{coq} That is, each node of the tree is either a \lstinline{Leaf}, meaning that \emph{no extension of the key leading to this node is in the domain of the map}, or an internal \lstinline{Node} with left subtree $l$, optional binding-at-this-node $o$, and right subtree $r$.
+Fixpoint set {A : Type} ($i$ : positive) ($v$ : A) ($m$ : tree A) : tree A := match $m$, $i$ with | Leaf, xH => Node Leaf (Some $v$) Leaf | Leaf, xO $i'$ => Node (set $i'$ $v$ Leaf) None Leaf | Leaf, xI $i'$ => Node Leaf None (set $i'$ $v$ Leaf) | Node $l$ $o$ $r$, xH => Node $l$ (Some $v$) $r$ | Node $l$ $o$ $r$, xO $i'$ => Node (set $i'$ $v$ $l$) $o$ $r$ | Node $l$ $o$ $r$, xI $i'$ => Node $l$ $o$ (set $i'$ $v$ $r$) end. \end{coq} That is, each node of the tree is either a \lstinline{Leaf}, meaning that \emph{no extension of the key leading to this node is in the domain of the map}, or an internal \lstinline{Node} with left subtree $l$, optional binding-at-this-node $o$, and right subtree $r$.